HrEsben/klassechatten/GUARDIAN_TESTING_GUIDE.md

 #### 6.1 Navigate to My Children
 1. Log in as Guardian #1
-2. Click sidebar link "Mine Børn"
+2. Click sidebar link "Mine Elever"

 **Expected:** `/my-children` page with list of children